About PortfolioAtlas

 FIRE Number = Annual Living Cost ÷ 0.04 = Monthly Cost × 300

 For each lifestyle tier, we research and estimate realistic monthly costs for housing, groceries, dining out, healthcare, transportation, entertainment, utilities, and โ at higher tiers โ domestic help and luxury extras.
-The FIRE Number tells you the portfolio value needed to cover those costs using the 4% rule.
+Those costs feed both the 4% rule benchmark and the historical backtest that produces the verdict.

 The FIRE Score